Local health departments may be called to deal with human health hazards left from meth labs.

 Contact DHS for further assistance when dealing with high-production meth labs.
 For more information on how to recognize a meth lab, contact the Narcotics Bureau of the Division of Criminal Investigations, Wisconsin Department of Justice.

-For more detailed information on the chemicals involved in making meth, local health department involvement, cleanup and sampling techniques, see the DHS Fact Sheet P-47411 (PDF, 1 MB).
+For more detailed information on the chemicals involved in making meth, local health department involvement, cleanup and sampling techniques, see the DHS Fact Sheet P-47411 (PDF).